iamsauravsharma/advent-of-code/README.md

 [Advent of Code][advent_of_code_link] helper CLI and library for python projects.

 **Note:**
-Currently it is still in beta stage which may have lots of bug please report out bug if you find any
+Currently it is still in beta stage which may have lots of bug please report bugs if you find any within library

 **Status & Info:**